-On both Four Winns® domestic and export models, with a single fuel tank installed, the location of the tank is forward of the aft bilge compartment below the floor.
+On V series models, with a single fuel tank installed, the location of the tank is forward of the aft bilge compartment below the floor.
 See Figure I3.
 In twin engine applications, the port and starboard fuel tanks are located forward and outboard in relationship to their respective engine.
 See Figures I4.
-The capacity of the fuel tank(s) may be found on our website at www.fourwinns.com.
+The capacity of the fuel tank(s) may be found on our website at www. fourwinns.com.

 These V series models equipped with twin fuel tanks come with a manual fuel valve system.
 This fuel valve system allows you to manually select which fuel tank you want your engines to draw fuel from.
 The generator (if applicable) uses a separate fuel pick-up (not shown).
-Please see Figure I21 at the end of this section for fuel valve operations.
+Please see Figure I20 at the end of this section for fuel valve operations.